momacs/localedb/README.md

 ## Design

 As shown on the figure below, LocaleDB stores several types of data (gray boxes indicate planned future extensions).
 That data is stored in a PostgreSQL database which is managed by a command line tool ([`localedb`](localedb)) and a Python script ([`localedb_man.py`](localedb_man.py)).
-The database can be accessed either via a PostgreSQL driver or a language-specific binding which provide a high level API to, for example, suggest U.S. counties similar to the county specified.
-To that effect, we are currently working on [Python](https://github.com/momacs/localedb-py) bindings.
+The database can be accessed either via a PostgreSQL driver or a language-specific binding which provide a high level API.
+At this point, we provide [Python bindings package](https://github.com/momacs/localedb-py).

 <center><img height="526" alt="portfolio_view" src="https://raw.githubusercontent.com/momacs/localedb/master/media/design.png" /></center>